 Serve the chilaquiles in pumpkin salsa roja family-style.
 Top the skillet contents with the black beans, the marinated corn, and remaining cilantro.

 Serve with diced avocado and lime wedges.
-If you don’t care about dairy, some whole-milk yogurt or sour cream goes nicely with this dish too.
+If you eat dairy, some whole-milk yogurt or sour cream goes nicely with this dish too.